Artificial Intelligence and Machine Learning: Hottest in IT Consulting

 ML, on the other hand, is a branch of AI, which incorporates statistics, computer science and software programming among many others into the Algorithms to make better predictions from the complex data that we present.
 The exciting part about this is that as the machine is exposed to newer data, it evolves and improves.

-*According to the Narrative Science Report, the National Business Research Institute conducted a survey of 235 Business Executives on the adoption of AI amongst organizations.
+*According to the Narrative Science Report, the National Business Research Institute conducted a survey of 235 Business Executives on the adoption of AI amongst organisations.
 The results show that 38% are currently using AI technologies effectively and 62% will use the same by 2018.

 Top technologies in demand/Use: